Prospective Student Questions

 What is the process once the application has been sent to the Graduate School?

-After initial processing in the Graduate Admissions Office, the application is available for the graduate department to review.
+After initial processing in the Office of Graduate Admissions, the application is available for the department to review.

-Once the department committee has reviewed the file, they will recommend a decision on the application to the Graduate Admissions Office, which will then conduct a final review of the application and make a final admissions decision.
+Once the department committee has reviewed the file, they will recommend a decision on the application to the Office of Graduate Admissions, which will then conduct a final review of the application and make a final admission decision.

 Once a final decision has been made, applicants will be notified by email to login to their application to view their online decision letter.
 Applicants will be able to print their official letter from this site and confirm their enrollment online.